posm/posm.github.io/src/pages/cloud/index.md

 sensible-editor posm-build/kickstart/etc/settings
 ```

 The important things to edit are *posm_hostname* and *posm_domain*.
 Set these equal to your hostname and domain that your purchased earlier.
 You can comfortably ignore all the wifi settings.
+You can enable basic auth for the whole site by uncommenting the `auth=true` on line 42 and editing the user and password to the desired values.

 ```bash
 # network